-- Eckerd sits on 188 acres of Gulf-front property, complete with 1.5 miles of coastline, a private beach, and the most comprehensive collegiate waterfront program in the Southeast.
+- Eckerd sits on 188 acres of bay-front property, complete with 1.5 miles of coastline, a private beach, and the most comprehensive collegiate waterfront program in the Southeast.

-- 80% of students at Eckerd are from out-of-state, attracting adventurous, outdoorsy, and open-minded students from 48 states, and over 40 countries.
+- 80% of students at Eckerd are from out-of-state, attracting adventurous, outdoorsy, and open-minded students.

 - Eckerd’s programs in Business, International Business, Environmental Studies, and International Studies have been continuously recognized in the Fiske Guide to Colleges.

-- 147 Eckerd Graduates have served in the Peace Corps, one of the highest ranked in the Southeast U.S.
+- 164 Eckerd graduates have served in the Peace Corps, one of the highest ranked in the Southeast U.S.

 - No graduate teaching assistants.